-Directors can be contacted via the Please see pages 30 and 31 for further details. registered office of the Company (see the Useful information section).
+Directors can be contacted via the registered office of the Company (see the Useful information section).

 GOING CONCERN

 In assessing the appropriateness of continuing to adopt the going concern basis of accounting, the Board has assessed the financial position and prospects of the Company over the next 12 months.
 The Company's business activities, together with factors likely to affect its future development, performance, position and cash flows, are set out in the Chair's statement on pages 6 to 9, and the Manager's review on pages 10 to 15.